Who Funds Mortgage Loans? Banks, Credit Unions, Mortgage Banks, and Brokers

 We host “Homebuyer Seminars” for buyers and “Mortgage 101 Seminars” for agents, and one of the slides that always derives a surprising amount of interest is the one that sets out the different mortgage origination channels.

-This is b/c there are so many companies and individuals offering mortgages that it can be both very confusing and overwhelming for consumers and agents alike.
+This is because there are so many companies and individuals offering mortgages that it can be both very confusing and overwhelming for consumers and agents alike.

 THREE PRIMARY CHANNELS FOR MORTGAGES